elixirschool/elixirschool/lessons/specifics/iex_helpers.md

 - How to access it
 - What other modules it references

-This is a lot to work with, and much better than going in blind.
+This gives us a lot to work with and is better than going in blind.

 ### `r`

-`r` is our helper for recompiling a given module.
-Say you have changed some code and simply want to run the new function you added, you could save the file then run:
+If we want to recompile a particular module we can use the `r` helper.
+Let's say we've changed some code and want to run a new function we've added.
+To do that we need to save our changes and recompile with r:

 ```elixir
 iex> r MyProject